ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 - After building `user-service` Docker native image, the application starts and runs fine when using `default` profile, i.e, `JSON` serialization format.

-  However, a warning is logged at startup when using `avro` profile
+  However, a warning is logged at startup when using both `default` and `avro` profiles
   ```
   WARN [user-service,,] 1 --- [           main] o.s.c.s.binder.DefaultBinderFactory      : Failed to add additional Message Converters from child context